 So what’s the difference?

-Chemical sunscreens will have active ingredients like oxybenzone, octisalate, and homosalate, which work to create a chemical reaction when UV light touches your skin.
+It boils down to your sunscreen's active ingredients, like oxybenzone, octisalate, and homosalate, triggering a chemical reaction when UV light contacts your skin.
 Essentially, these active ingredients cause UV light to be converted into heat, which quickly dispels from your skin.

-Physical sunscreens, on the other hand, use minerals from the earth like zinc oxide and titanium dioxide, which work by creating a physical barrier directly on your skin, which filters out the sun’s harmful rays like a breathable shield.
+Physical sunscreens use minerals like zinc oxide and titanium dioxide to create a barrier on your skin, filtering out harmful rays like a breathable shield.

-While both types of sunscreen are effective against the sun’s harmful rays, chemical sunscreen has raised red flags in recent years.
+Both types of sunscreen are effective against harmful rays, but chemical sunscreen has raised concerns in recent years.